COVID-19 Testing Available at Midwest Express Clinic

 I NEED A TEST BEFORE TRAVEL.
 CAN I GET THE RAPID TEST?

 If you are planning to travel and need a test, we recommend getting the PCR nasal swab test.
-The rapid molecular test may also be used in some cases.
+The rapid test may also be used in some cases.

-The rapid molecular test is generally approved for domestic travel.
+The rapid test is generally approved for domestic travel.
 For international travel, please check with the country’s travel advisory for testing requirements.
 For additional questions, we recommend calling one of our locations.

 Airlines will typically require patients to test within 72 hours of their flight.
 We recommend verifying the guidelines set by your airline for the most accurate information.